 All of us at ASNA wish you and yours the happiest of holidays and a very good new year!

-Heads up!: The decade of crisis for the IBM i and RPG
+The decade of crisis for the IBM i and RPG

 By 2030 (only nine years away!), the average RPG programmer will be 80 or rapidly approaching it.
 For many IBM i shops, these programmers nearing retirement are responsible for the business being able to deliver its unique business value.
 For unprepared shops, the loss of these programmers to retirement will be devastating.
 We've written an online white paper about many aspects of this issue.
 For our customers facing similiar challenges, this is an important topic.

 The coolest Windows utility you aren't using

 A little more than a year ago, with very little fanfare, Microsoft sneaked a very cool, very powerful little utility into Windows.
 It's called the Windows Package Manager or